A blog about proper dental hygiene for young children.

-- Excessive intake of sugary products like chocolate, jellies and ice cream contribute to cavity formation.
+- Excessive intake of sugary products like chocolate, jellies, and ice cream contributes to cavity formation.

-- Consumption of drinks having high level of sugar and harmful ingredients as in soda and sweetened drinks should also be avoided.
+- Consumption of drinks having high levels of sugar and harmful ingredients as in soda and sweetened drinks should also be avoided.

 2. Feeding habits –

-- Improper feeding habits and prolong use of feeding bottles can lead to disease called as “nursing bottle caries/baby bottle tooth decay.
+- Improper feeding habits and prolong use of feeding bottles can lead to a disease called “nursing bottle caries/baby bottle tooth decay.

 Baby bottle tooth decay: